ignite/cli/docs/glossary/index.md

 ## B

+### Bitcoin

+Bitcoin is a cryptocurrency created in 2009 by an unknown person (or people) using the alias Satoshi Nakamoto.

 ### blockchain

 Digitally distributed, decentralized, immutable  public ledger that exists across a network.
 Blockchains facilitate the process of recording transactions and tracking digital assets.